I gotta’ vent about Star Wars – The Force Awakens and this seems like the place to do it.

 She’s handed the keys to the Millennium Falcon at the end of the film.
 Why?
 Because she showed up.
 It’s the film-equivalent of a Participation Trophy; you were here, here’s a prize.
 It wasn’t earned.
 She became a Jedi-Han-Solo; the ultimate Star Wars wish fulfillment character; a Mary Sue.

 Which brings me to Kylo Ren.
-If Rey was nothing but strength without consequence, poor Kylo Ren was only powerful as the story allowed him to be.
+If Rey was nothing but strength without consequence, poor Kylo Ren was only there to be menacing when needed.
+He was only as powerful as the story allowed him to be at any given time.
 At the beginning of the film, he is shown as a very-powerful Sith Lord, capable of stopping a laser blast in mid-air, and holding it there for a full five minutes, before allowing it to strike whilst interrogating an enemy.
 This is something even Darth Vader, arguably the most powerful Sith, failed to demonstrate.
-But then later on when fighting – oh yeah, Ren – he is incapable of pulling a lightsaber to him without serious effort, let alone wrestle it from a n00b who just discovered their Force capabilities.
+But then later on when fighting Ren, he is incapable of pulling a lightsaber to him without serious effort, let alone wrestle it from a n00b who just discovered their Force capabilities.
+Saying he was wounded by Chewbacca doesn’t wash because again, the opening of the film had him multitasking to the nth degree.
+It doesn’t make sense.
 He was trained in lightsaber combat but failed against someone whom never had any training (and don’t say we need to wait until the next film; if it wasn’t on screen in any way shape or form, it’s a logical assertion that she hasn’t had any), again playing at both he’s only as powerful as the immediate setting calls for and highlighting just how broken a character Rey is.

 These fallacies are what keeps The Force Awakens from being a great film to me, to simply being an okay-film.
 There are far worse films out there, to be sure, and with the exception of the blatant CGI of Snoke, the film is well-crafted.